buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_4_Build_On_Chain_Comments.md

 #### 👨‍🏫 Update our instructions
 Now that all of our state is taking care of, we can move on to upgrading our instruction handlers and implementing the actual comment logic.

-Starting with the instruciton handlers, we'll need to update our instruction enum to add support for comments in `instruction.rs`:
+Starting with the instruction handlers, we'll need to update our instruction enum to add support for comments in `instruction.rs`:
 ```rs
 pub enum MovieInstruction {
     AddMovieReview {